fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

             the hidden layers by 50% or 20% (Dropout Regularization), and finally employing the automated model training using Keras Tuner which is scalable hyperparameter optimization framework that tries all combination of the hyperparameters and chooses the ones that generate the most accuray and picks the best model to train.

+        (3) All the model that has been presented here were able to predict both in Training and Test with almost equal accuracy.
+            Hence there was no problem of underfitting or over-fitting noted in these trained models.

+        (4) In conclusion, it was noted that only NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION were the only features that contributed to predictive power of the models.
+Any other features (except these) even if excluded didnot influence the model accuracy.